emanalshehrii/Hotel-Reviews-Unsupervised-NLP-Project/Hotel_Reviews_Proposal.md

-# Hotel reviews for sentiment analysis
+# Hotel Reviews for Sentiment Analysis
 ## Overview
 Having reviews is very valuable for both the guest and the hotel owner.
 For the potential guest, it’s a valuable resource during the search for a stay.
 For the hotelier, it’s a way to increase visibility and improve customer contact, which benefits the guests as well.
 Moreover, it can be useful in building recommendation systems.
 So, in this project we will use a **Hotel Reviews Data**.
 Our observation is a customer's review which is represented by a textual feedback of the customer's experience a hotel.